 I know from personal experience that a task is more likely to get done if I write it down somewhere.
+In fact, there’s almost NO chance I’m not getting it done if it’s not on a list.
 Organized people take advantage of to-do lists and planners to organize their life and ensure they’re staying on top of all tasks.
 I have a slight obsession with to-do lists, and sell plenty in my shop!

 They Tackle One Task At a Time

-Organized people know that their surroundings play a huge factor in determining their productivity.
-In an environment filled with clutter and stuff, it’s difficult to know where to focus.
-When you’ve minimized your workspace and created a clean, minimal environment for yourself, you’ll find it easier to stay organized and focus on what is in front of you.
+When you’ve minimized and created a clean, minimal work environment for yourself, you’ll find it WAY easier to stay organized and focused on what is in front of you.